steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 <a id="39">[39]</a>
 Pallavi, Joshi S, Singh D, et al. Comprehensive Review of Orthogonal Regression and Its Applications in Different Domains.
 Arch Computat Methods Eng.
 2022;29:4027-4047. doi:10.1007/s11831-022-09728-5.

+<a id="40">[40]</a>
+M. J. D. Powell.
+A direct search optimization method that models the objective and constraint functions by linear interpolation.
+In S. Gomez and J. P. Hennart, editors, Advances in Optimization and Numerical Analysis, pages 51–67, Dordrecht, NL, 1994.
+Springer.

+<a id="41">[41]</a>
+Demirel, D, Yu, A, Baer-Cooper, S, Halic, T, Bayrak, C. Generative Anatomy Modeling Language (GAML).
+Int J Med Robotics Comput Assist Surg.
+2017; 13:e1813. https://doi.org/10.1002/rcs.1813

+<a id="42">[42]</a>
+Whiteman AS, Bartsch AJ, Kang J, Johnson TD.
+Bayesian inference for brain activity from functional magnetic resonance imaging collected at two spatial resolutions.
+Ann Appl Stat.
+2022;16(4):2626-2647. doi:10.1214/22-AOAS1606.

+<a id="43">[43]</a>
+Würfl T, Hoffmann M, Aichert A, Maier AK, Maaß N, Dennerlein F. Calibration-free beam hardening reduction in x-ray CBCT using the epipolar consistency condition and physical constraints.
+Med Phys.
+2019;46(11):e810-e822. doi:10.1002/mp.13625.

+<a id="44">[44]</a>
+Jaberzadeh A, Essert C. Pre-operative planning of multiple probes in three dimensions for liver cryosurgery: comparison of different optimization methods.
+Math Meth Appl Sci.
+2016;39:4764-4772. doi:10.1002/mma.3548.

 <!---

 <a id="6">[6]</a>